 - What changes can you make to give you more time to focus on what matters most to you at work / at home?

 - What are your strengths – how can you use more of these at work or home?

 What is emotional intelligence?
 In short, being able to identify and manage your own emotions, as well as identify other people’s emotions.
 This can help you to see things objectively and respect others’ views.
 Emotional intelligence comes when you are able to feel it (an emotion), name it (anger, love, jealousy), and then express it to others.

 This can help when you feel threatened or when you have a disagreement with someone.
 Our interpersonal skills also help us connect emotionally with others, developing closer relationships and a shared understanding.
 To help you become more aware of your emotions you can try techniques such as mindfulness.

-If you would like more information about stress, anxiety or depression, our mental health hub has articles, useful resources and NHS factsheets to help you.
+Or for more information about stress, anxiety or depression, visit our mental health hub where you’ll find articles, NHS factsheets and other useful resources.>

 Sources and further reading